Inokinoki/kde-blog/source/_posts/KDE-Connect-macOS.md

 Just click on it, mount it and drap `kdeconnect-indicator` into `Applications` folder.

-Open `kdeconnect-indicator` and your magic journal with `KDE Connect` for macOS begins!
+Open `kdeconnect-indicator` and your magic journey with `KDE Connect` for macOS begins!

 # Use